Techtonica/curriculum/express/express-lab-exercise.md

-## Lab Title
+## Express.js

 ### Languages
-- Lang1
-- Lang2
+- JavaScript

 ### Frameworks
-- FW1
+- Node.js
-- FW2
+- Express.js

 ### Topics
-1. Topic1
+1. How to create a web app with Express.js
-2. Topic2
+2. The MVC framework
-3. Topic3

 ### Overview
-In this lab exercise, you will (what they will do) and practice (what they will practice) in order to (what they will learn).
+In this lab exercise, you will use a Node.js server and the Express.js web framework to build a web application.

 ### Context
-- This is what you already know, and we are building on top of it
-- This is why you are doing this particular lab exercise
-- This is the value to your future self if you do this lab exercise
+- We know how to run a server using Node.js
+- We have static HTML, CSS & JavaScript files we need to render in a Browser
+- Express.js allows us to serve these static files to the Browser using Node.js

 ### Basic Requirements
-1. Students will obtain a code review after (thing you want them to complete)
+1. Students will obtain a code review where specified in the instructions.
-2. Students will obtain a code review after (other thing you want them to complete)

-## Setup Instructions (DO NOT DELETE - GOES IN EVERY LAB EXERCISE)
+## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.

 When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://docs.google.com/presentation/d/1znMOomkIkAkFKIz2e6t5tLpyzObKqOwfd90fsixSiec/edit?usp=sharing) if you need guidance.